 Camping is so inexpensive for the entertainment factor.
 A whole weekend for under $100.
 Chart below for approximate cost per person for 2-day weekend

 count this expense

-- you will eat groceries at home anyway, right?
+- (you eat groceries at home anyway)

 Just find a really small campground or explore a dirt road to find a secluded free spot.
 The average trip can run about $40-50 per person for the whole weekend.
 Groceries, gas, firewood & maybe even a park entrance fee.
 All else is FREE.
 After buying your gear (tent, sleeping bag & stove, etc) once, it can last more than a decade if well taken care of.